thereaper90917/ZTM-Python-Discord-Bot-Almuni/README.md

 ## Features

-All the features/commands of the bot alongsidetheir descriptions can be viewed in the screenshot below:
+All the features/commands of the bot alongside their descriptions can be viewed in the screenshot below:

 <img src="bot-commands.png" alt="image showing bot commands">